 - Always wear long pants and sleeves to protect your skin.

 - Never put your fingers in the way of the spray!
-Sounds like common sense…but I’m sure people try to do this to rinse off their hands!
-BIG NO-NO!
+Sounds like common sense…but I’ll be honest--hubby did this once to “wash his hands.”
+Shaking my head…You can imagine the surprise he got.
+This is a big no-no. A BIG NO-NO!

 - Keep the spray away from your toes!
-No flip-flops, you guys!
+No flip-flops, even though it’s the peak of summer.
 Always wear closed-toed shoes.

 BEFORE & AFTER!